xnuinside/simple-ddl-parser/docs/README.rst

 Yes, library already has about 7000+ downloads per day  - https://pypistats.org/packages/simple-ddl-parser..

 As maintainer, I guarantee that any backward incompatible changes will not be done in patch or minor version.
-Only additionals & new features.
+But!
+Pay attention that sometimes output in keywords can be changed in minor version because of fixing wrong behaviour in past.
+For example, previously 'auto_increment' was a part of column type, but later it became a separate column property.
+So, please read for minor versions changedlog.

 However, in process of adding support for new statements & features I see that output can be structured more optimal way and I hope to release version ``1.0.*`` with more struct output result.
 But, it will not be soon, first of all, I want to add support for so much statements as I can.
 So I don't think make sense to expect version 1.0.* before, for example, version ``0.26.0`` :)